Back to Initiatives & Projects List

 - CAAFI publishes “Guidance for Selling Alternative Fuels to Airlines” and provides links to IATA’s “Aviation Fuel Supply Model Agreement” to assist fuel providers in understanding airline needs and desires for executing MOUs and Purchase Agreements (2013)

-- Industry Offtake Announcements signaling continued commercial progress:
+- Industry Offtake Announcements signalling continued commercial progress:

 - British Airways – Solena Fuels